High-profile moves — and near moves — mark a shift in MLS

 In the past few days, two of the league’s big names have left for teams abroad: Atlanta United midfielder Miguel Almiron and Toronto forward Sebastian Giovinco.

 Those deals follow Bayern Munich’s signing last year of Vancouver winger Alphonso Davies for a then-record transfer fee that could reach $22 million.
-Columbus goalkeeper Zack Steffen will be headed to Manchester City in July on a deal that could net the Crew $10 million, and former New York Red Bulls defensive midfielder Tyler Adams made his first start with German club RB Leipzig last week after he was dealt in December.
+Columbus goalkeeper Zack Steffen is headed to Manchester City in July on a transfer that may rise to $10 million with incentives, and former New York Red Bulls defensive midfielder Tyler Adams made his first start with German club RB Leipzig last week after he was dealt in December.

-Atlanta United President Darren Eales said the Almiron move to Newcastle United is emblematic of the team’s philosophy of bringing in promising young players and showcasing them.
+Atlanta United President Darren Eales said Almiron’s move to Newcastle United, with a reported $27 million transfer fee, is emblematic of the team’s philosophy of bringing in promising young players and showcasing them.

 “I think we can say after this transfer window, if you’re a young player, if you’re a club in MLS trying to attract a player coming up to the prime of his career, you’re able to point to Miguel Almiron or Alphonso Davies, to be able to say, ‘Look, you can come to this league and actually now get noticed and moved on to top clubs and top leagues in the world,’” Eales said.